wermos/advent-of-code/README.md

 ## Special Cases

 This section deals with certain special cases where more work was done than one would expect, or where things were done differently than one would expect.
-In each case, I discuss why more work was required, and what exactly I did.
+In each case, I discuss why it was required, and what exactly I did.

 ### 2015 Day 1